 - Considers the need of all users of public space - Prevents their animal/s from causing harm or intimidation to others - Sees to the welfare and social needs of their animal, including vaccination - Abides by the dog control orders in public places - Minimises nuisance to others and the environment - Has an animal that is desexed, microchipped and registered.

-Strategic Aim: To promote and encourage responsible pet ownership.
-What success looks like:
+To promote and encourage responsible pet ownership.

-Reduction in dog attacks
+- Reduction in dog attacks

-To promote and encourage responsible per ownership.
-More dogs registered
+- More dogs registered

-More cats registered
+- More cats registered

-Less unpaid animal registrations
+- Less unpaid animal registrations

-Less complaints
+- Less complaints